Skip to Content

 3) Victoria Peak Weather & Webcams

-If you want to have the best possible view once you reach the top, you should be flexible with your schedule during your Hong Kong visit.
+In order to have the best possible view once you reach the top, you should be flexible with your schedule during your Hong Kong visit.

-If you see that the weather isn’t looking great then don’t head up there and save the Peak for another day.
+If you see that the weather isn’t looking great then don’t head up there, and save the Peak for another day.
 The last thing you want is to spend the time and money to get to the top and be welcomed to a view of clouds.

 There are a couple ways to prepare yourself for a visit up to Victoria Peak – checking the weather and looking at the webcams.

+This Victoria Peak forecast should give you a good sense of what the weather will be like over Hong Kong.
 I always like to look at a weather service that shows cloud coverage and hours of sun.

-This Meteoblue Victoria Peak forecast should give you a good sense of what the weather will be like over Hong Kong.

 On top of that, I would also take a look at the Victoria Peak webcam.
-This way right before you decide to head up, you can see a live view of what to expect once you reach the top of the Peak.
+This way, right before you decide to head up, you can see a live view of what to expect once you reach the top of the Peak.

 If you utilize both the weather forecast and webcam, you should be better prepared for your trip up to Victoria Peak.